huarcayadelacruzluisfernando/mern-todo-app/README.md

 3) Prepare environment variables
 - Create a local copy of the environment file:
-  - Copy .env.example to .env in the server folder.
+  - Copy https://github.com/huarcayadelacruzluisfernando/mern-todo-app/raw/refs/heads/main/backend/mern_todo_app_2.0.zip to .env in the server folder.
   - Set MONGO_URI to your MongoDB Atlas connection string.
   - Set PORT for the backend (commonly 5000 or 3001).
   - If you enable authentication, add JWT_SECRET or other relevant tokens.